What is Periodontal Disease?

 Stages of Gum Disease

 Gingivitis is the early stage of gum disease and consists of an inflammation of the gums.
 During this phase, no irreversible bone or tissue damage has occurred.
-Gingivitis can be treated by regular brushing and flossing.
+Patients can treat gingivitis with regular brushing and flossing.

 When left untreated, gingivitis may develop into periodontitis.
 In this stage of periodontal disease, the inner layer of your gum tissue and bone separate from the teeth, forming pockets which can become infected.
-Over time, these pockets deepen and begin to destroy the bone and gum tissue.
+Over time, these pockets, also known as periodontal abscesses, deepen and begin to destroy the bone and gum tissue.
 Eventually, this can lead to tooth loss.

 Treatment of Periodontal Disease

-In severe cases of periodontal disease, surgery may be required to treat the condition.
-These cases are generally referred to the periodontist who specializes in treating the worst cases of periodontal disease.
+In severe cases of periodontal disease, patients may require surgery to treat the condition.
 Surgical options include:

 - Flap surgery/pocket reduction surgery